 Brandon Carr was born on May 19, 1986, in Flint, Michigan.
 He grew up the youngest son of John and Kathy Carr.
 After being a star football player at Carman-Ainsworth High School, he went on to further his career at Grand Valley State University where he competed on two national championship teams and also became a Division 2 All American.

 In 2008, The Kansas City Chiefs selected Brandon in the fifth round of the NFL draft.
-After playing four great seasons with the Chiefs, he had the opportunity to sign a contract with his favorite team growing up, the Dallas Cowboys.
+After playing four great seasons with the Chiefs, he had the opportunity to sign a contract with his favorite childhood team, the Dallas Cowboys.
 He started every game as a Cowboy and is the current leader in consecutive starts for an active cornerback in the NFL.
 He received the nickname “Iron Horse” while he was in Kansas City for being durable, reliable, and tough-minded, a nickname that still holds true to him today.

-Brandon has accomplished a lot over his ten seasons as an NFL athlete, but what is most impressive is his work off the field serving the community.
+Brandon has accomplished a lot over his 11 seasons as an NFL athlete, but what is most impressive is his work off the field serving the community.
 In 2012, he founded the Carr Cares Foundation, which is geared towards improving child literacy by helping young students become proficient readers by the third grade.
-Along with the literacy initiatives, the foundation also encourages children to live a healthy lifestyle through balanced nutrition and by being physically active.
+Along with his literacy initiatives, the foundation also encourages children to live a healthy lifestyle through balanced nutrition and by being physically active.